 Slime is a non-Newtonian fluid that is dilatant, which means when under stress, the material dilates or expands.
-Other well known stress-thickening materials are quicksand, wet sand on the beach, some printer’s inks, starch solutions and ‘Silly Putty’.
+Some other well-known stress-thickening materials are wet sand on the beach, starch solutions, some printer’s inks, silly putty, and quicksand.

 - Borax powder (not boric acid)